openimsdk/openkf/CONTRIBUTING.md

 1. Use the short-form **RFC** template to outline your ideas and get early feedback.
 2. Once you have received sufficient feedback and consensus, you may use the **longer-form design doc template** to specify and discuss your design in more details.

-**In order to contribute a feature to OpenFY you'll need to go through the following steps:**
+**In order to contribute a feature to OpenKF you'll need to go through the following steps:**

 + Discuss your idea with the appropriate [working groups]({slack}) on the working group's Slack channel.
 + Once there is general agreement that the feature is useful, create a GitHub issue to track the discussion.
 The issue should include information about the requirements and use cases that it is trying to address.